iaifi/iaifi.github.io/index.md

 ### IAIFI News

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).

+***IAIFI Senior Investigator Philip Harris establishes NSF-Funded Institute with Collaborators:*** [Philip Harris will serve as Deputy Director of the Accelerated AI Algorithms for Data-Driven Discovery (A3D3) Institute](https://news.mit.edu/2021/taming-data-deluge-1029), using Artificial Intelligence to accelerate discoveries in physics, astronomy, and neuroscience.
+{:.info}

 ***IAIFI Fellow Siddharth Mishra-Sharma and Senior Investigator Phiala Shanahan Interviewed for Nature Careers:*** Read ["How AI is helping the natural sciences"](https://www.nature.com/articles/d41586-021-02762-6), *October 13, 2021*
 {:.info}